WeibelLab-Teaching/CSE218_Fa19_ARengers/README.md

 ## 1. Introduction

 Our goal is to develop an AR application that helps elderly people with visual and/or hearing impairments to cope with their daily tasks.
 There are two main features in our system.
 The first feature is real-time subtitle for one-on-one conversations; the second feature is Zoom, which allows the user to zoom in a selected area.
-In this README file, we will introduce this project and provide necessary help on how to use our system.
+In this README file, we will introduce this project.
+The user instruction is linked [here](https://github.com/WeibelLab-Teaching/CSE218_Fa19_ARengers/wiki/User-Instruction).

 [image: anne and anna]